simonehagey/orbdot/joss/paper.md

 `OrbDot` remains highly efficient with multiple data types and a high number of free parameters, as it utilizes the powerful nested sampling algorithms of the `Nestle` [@nestle; @Skilling:2006] and `PyMultiNest` [@Buchner:2014; @Feroz:2009] packages.
 The intricacies of the implementation are abstracted such that the `OrbDot` input files are simple and the method calls require only a list of free parameters, along with the desired model for fitting.

 Extensive documentation, including examples, is hosted on [ReadTheDocs](https://orbdot.readthedocs.io).
-The examples demonstrate that `OrbDot` quickly reproduce literature results with just a few lines of code using only a few lines of code.
+The examples demonstrate that `OrbDot` can quickly reproduce literature results using only a few lines of code.
 Readers may be especially interested in the `OrbDot` example analysis of the transit and eclipse mid-times of Hot Jupiter WASP-12 b, which is well-known for showing strong evidence for orbital decay.

-Additionally, a complementary case study of TrES-1 b (CITE) illustrates the full capabilities of OrbDot, placing it in a broader scientific context.
+A complementary case study of TrES-1 b (CITE) illustrates the full capabilities of OrbDot, placing it in a broader scientific context.
 Moreover, an early version of this code was used for the orbital analysis of the Hot Neptune LTT-9779 b, published in @Edwards:2023.

 # Statement of need
 Many exoplanet systems now have transit and radial velocity data spanning over a decade, enabling studies of secular variations.
 While tools for analyzing short-term transit variations exist, there is a lack of open-source software dedicated to long-term orbital evolution.
 This does not, however, reflect a lack of interest, as the number of such studies is growing rapidly.